jetbrains-academy/javascript-course/Variables/Declaration-Initialization-Usage/task.md

 ```

 ### Task
-Fix the programme so that it prints the number 123 on the screen
+Fix the program so that it prints the number 123 on the screen